monteseniordev/docker-symfony-postgres-nginx-php-linux/README.md

-# Minimal clean Docker configuration with PHP 8.2+, NGINX 1.25+, PostgreSQL 16.0 + and Symfony 7.0 on ubuntu22.04 in VM of Windows10 for development.
+# Minimal clean Docker configuration with PHP 8.2+, NGINX 1.25+, PostgreSQL 16.0 + and Symfony 7.0 on ubuntu22.04 in VM of Windows10 for web development.
 # Funny

 - Based on Alpine Linux.